Spacerocket007/Steam-Auto-Shutdown/README.md

 Step 2: Start Steam-Auto-Shutdown

-Step 3: Select steam download folder (search for your steam folder, which contains: common, downloading, temp etc., and select the folder 'downloading')
+Step 3: Select steam download folder (search for your steam folder, the one which contains: common, downloading, temp etc.) and select the folder 'downloading'.

 Note: